cseanburns/personal_knowledge_mgmt/src/13-reference-management-part-2.md

 this is the time to do it.
-Revisit the previous sections to remind yourself about the existing sources that exist on the web and at the library, and to emind yourself how to search those sources.
+Revisit the previous sections to remind yourself about the existing sources that exist on the web and at the library, and to remind yourself how to search those sources.

-In the last few weeks of this course, your final goal is to edit your chosen Wikipedia article based on the information resources you've collected.
+In the weeks of this course,
+your final goal is to edit your chosen Wikipedia article based on the information resources you've collected.